Physics-50/Module-3/docs/weak2.md

 <br>

-## Outline for the rest of Module 3
+## Investigating systematic errors

-In Week 1 you measured the wavelength of your laser.
+In Week 1 you measured the wavelength of your laser using a 500 line/mm diffraction grating.
 Here are a few example measurements from students in the class (see if we used yours!):

 $$\lambda$$ (nm) | $$\delta \lambda$$ (nm)
 ----------- | ----------------